mlprt/griffe-inherited-method-crossrefs/README.md

 ## Usage

-To use this extension with Mkdocs and mkdocstrings, add the following to your `mkdocs.yml`:
+After installation, to use this extension with Mkdocs and mkdocstrings, add the following to your `mkdocs.yml`:

 ```yaml
 plugins: